Denbigh High School, Denbighshire: History

 Assistant Headteacher and Performing Arts teacher Gwawr Ceiriog was fired by the school in 2014 for failing to hand over charity raised money for BBC Children in Need, and for pocketing student payments for hoodies.
 In November 2013, she was ordered to pay £1,400 in compensation.

 In September 2016, Denbigh High School placed 72 pupils; mainly girls, in exclusion and isolation on the first day of school, for wearing 'inappropriate' uniform.
 The case saw coverage from many major news companies and received outcry from parents, many claiming that the uniform is adequate and claiming they could not afford to purchase new uniform.

 In August 2017, the school achieved its best set of A Level results in its history, with 77% of students achieving the top grades of A*-C. In 2019, A-Level students achieved the highest percentage of A*-A results in Denbighshire.

 It was put in special measures in 2018 by the inspectorate Estyn.

 In January 2021, news broke that a former teacher, Alexander Price, had written anonymous blogs about how poorly the school was being managed.
 Alexander Price wrote many blogs but the one that was alleged to have caused the most offence was entitled "The Problem with Prom".
 In it he stated that students were encouraged by the school and society to look like 'Eastern European Prostitutes and trans-human Kardashian clones' and made allegations of male students doing cocaine during their Prom.
 Alexander Price was eventually sacked.
-NASUWT union official Colin Adkins stated that during this case, Price's dismissal was 'an attempt to provide a cover-up of the school's failings', referring to the fact the School requires special measures by the Welsh Government to improve its performance.
+NASUWT union official Colin Adkins stated that during this case, Price's dismissal was 'an attempt to provide a cover-up of the school's failings', referring to the fact the school requires special measures by the Welsh Government to improve its performance.
 The appeal was rejected, but the hearing currently continues.

 Headteachers

+As of September 2025, the headteacher is Glen Williams who, in his first post as headteacher, has worked to pull the school out of special measures for the first time since 2018.
+Mr Williams was commended by ESTYN for having “developed a clear and well understood vision for improving attendance and behaviour” across the school community which facilitated the removal of special measures.

-As of March 2018, the Headteacher is Dr R P Evans, who was Acting Headteacher since November 2017 following the resignation of former Headteacher Simeon Molloy.
-Previous Headteachers include: Alison Duncan, Bill Bailey, Gwyn D Dodd and Maurice Bitcon.
+Previous headteachers include Dr Paul Evans, Simeon Molloy, Alison Duncan, Bill Bailey, Gwyn D Dodd and Maurice Bitcon.